Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 How to treat it

-If pH is outside the desired range, flush your grow medium with water (preferably at pH 6 or thereabouts).
+If pH exceeds the desired range, flush your grow medium with water (preferably at pH 6 or thereabouts).
 Epsom salts are often used to fix the problem.
 Try adding a teaspoon of Epsom salts to a liter of water and seeing how your plants respond to a feed.
 Some people benefit from water with naturally high levels of Magnesium.
-Try doing a google search for water analysis where you live.
+Try doing a Google search for water analysis where you live.
 In many countries, water analysis has to be legally available, showing you the precise levels of trace minerals that you can typically expect to be present.
 But remember, water composition and pH can vary at different times of the year.

 How to prevent Magnesium deficiency